The Truth About Vaping content

-Yorkshire Cancer Research supports the use of vaping products as a tool to quit smoking and this position is supported by Public Health England (PHE) who, in February 2015, published an independent review which estimated that vaping is at least 95% less harmful than smoking.
+Yorkshire Cancer Research supports the use of vaping products as a tool to quit smoking and this position is supported by Public Health England (now named the Office for Health Improvement and Disparities) who, in August 2015, published an independent review which estimated that vaping is at least 95% less harmful than smoking.

-Since then, PHE has published a further six independent e-cigarette reports, the last one being last month.
+Since then, a number of other independent e-cigarette reports have been published by Public Health England and other national bodies.
 All of them have consistently reinforced the finding from previous reports that vaping is significantly less harmful compared to smoking.

 The NHS also reflects this position in its guidance for smokers, stating that ‘In recent years, e-cigarettes have become a very popular stop smoking aid in the UK.
 Also known as vapes or e-cigs, they're far less harmful than cigarettes and can help you quit smoking for good.’